 Grows up to 50-60ft tall.
 Hardier than the Mexican palm in the southwest.
 Fronds need trimming in spring after frost damage.
 Low water once established plant it in full sun.
 Care of Palm Trees.
 Peter A. Hogg Photo

 Full Sun – USDA Zone 7-10

 Grows up to 10-15ft tall.
 Very hardy palm tree.
 Does alot better than the California and Mexican Palm tree in the southwest.
 More information at: Mediterranean Palm Tree

-The general public will argue about these trees doing well in the Desert soutwest.
+The general public will argue about these trees doing well in the Desert southwest.
 They will thrive here providing they have ample water and normal gardening care.

 Grows up to 60ft tall and about 40-50ft wide.
-Evergreen tree that will shed leaves in spring.
+An Evergreen tree that will shed leaves in spring.
 Slow grower, needs regular watering in the southwest.
 Fun sun to partial shade.
 Loves the Las Cruces area.
+New Mexico Southwest Trees.